cpchalk/gpcheckx/README.md

 # Examples of use.

-The file f29 defines
-the Fibonacci group F(2,9) and can be found in the KBMAG test library.
+The file f29 defines the Fibonacci group F(2,9) and can be found in the KBMAG test library.

 ./bin/kbprog -v -wd -me 65000 -t 1000 f29

-(creates an initial file f29.diff2)
+(create an initial file f29.diff2)

 ./bin/gpcheckx -v -p f29 +rptz